TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphSystemGroupMembersPost"></a>
 # **graphSystemGroupMembersPost**
-> graphSystemGroupMembersPost(groupId, contentType, accept, body, date, authorization)
+> graphSystemGroupMembersPost(groupId, contentType, accept, body, date, authorization, xOrgId)

 Manage the members of a System Group